mlfoundations/open_flamingo/README.md

 # Evaluation
+We currently support running evaluations on [COCO](https://cocodataset.org/#home), [VQAv2](https://visualqa.org/index.html), [OKVQA](https://okvqa.allenai.org), [Flickr30k](https://www.kaggle.com/datasets/hsankesara/flickr-image-dataset), and [ImageNet](https://image-net.org/index.php).
+Note that currently these evaluations are ran in validation mode (as specified in the Flamingo paper).
+We will be adding support for running evaluations in test mode in the future.
+Moreover we will be adding support [very soon](https://github.com/mlfoundations/open_flamingo/pull/93) for querying demonstrations directly from the training dataset rather than picking a fixed set of demonstrations for evaluation.

-Before evaluating the model, you will also need to install the coco evaluation package by running the following command:
+Before evaluating the model, you will need to install the coco evaluation package by running the following command:
 ```
 pip install pycocoevalcap
 ```